petterek/Blitz.Rpc/README.md

     }
 ```

-The interface IServiceOne is declared in a seperate project, and the idea is to share this contract thorugh nuget.
+The interface IServiceOne is declared in a seperate project, and the idea is to share this contract through nuget.

 The serializer in both projects are declared as Interfaces to avoid dependencies against other nuget packages.

 ### Implementation of serializer using Newtosoft Json could look like this.